jstejada/react-typist/README.md

 * blink (bool): wether to add blinking animation to cursor.
 You must also include the [css](#cssBlink)
 * element (string): character to use for the cursor
+* hideWhenDone (bool): wether the cursor should be hidden after tyiping animation is complete.
+* hideWhenDoneDelay (int): delay to be applied before hiding cursor when typing animation is complete.

 <a name="onTypingDone"></a>
 #### onTypingDone